-We have probably eaten a million tossed salads in our lives.
+We have probably eaten a million tossed salads in our lives, but our favorite is still the basic salad!
 Well maybe not a million, but we bet that’s a pretty close number!

 What’s a great way to add more nutrition to a meal?
 Serve the meal with a tossed salad!
-A basic tossed salad can bump up the nutritional value of your meal without adding a lot of fat or calories.
+A green lettuce salad can bump up the nutritional value of your meal without adding a lot of fat or calories.

-A basic tossed salad recipe consists of the same main ingredients.
+A tossed salad recipe consists of the same main ingredients.

-- Lettuce – a good lettuce choice like leafy healthy Romaine.
+- Lettuce – a good lettuce choice like leafy healthy Romaine or green leaf lettuce.
 A nice crisp head of iceberg lettuce is great for making a classic wedge salad.
 Try adding some leafs of red lettuce as well for more of a nutritional boost.

 - Tomato – a nice ripe tomato of your choice.
 This can either be slices of a whole tomato or little cherry or plum tomatoes.